franciscosuca/onlineCv/project-plan.md

 ✅- Add Hambuger menu for small screens

-# v1.2.0
+# v1.2.2

-## Non-user Features
+✅- Add semantic release to the project

-🚧- Add semantic release to the project?
+✅ - Setup Semantic for auto-generating a changelog

-# v1.2.1
+# v1.2.4

 ## Feature
 🕐- New design?